neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 reverse -- This column should read bottom to top (earlier times below later times).
-(Default: top to bottom.) days -- include string for days of operation (MoWeFr) in the time cells for this column long-days-box -- make the box for the days long enough to hold SuMoTuWeTh (five days) rather than the default three. ardp -- include "Ar" and "Dp" in this column
+(Default: top to bottom.) days -- include string for days of operation (MoWeFr) in the time cells for this column long-days-box -- make the box for the days long enough to hold SuMoTuWeTh (five days) rather than the default three. short-days-box -- make the box for days only long enough to hold Mo (one day) rather than the default three. ardp -- include "Ar" and "Dp" in this column

 No other options have been defined yet.